This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How big do Golden Shepherds get?

-You can expect Golden Shepherds to reach 20-27 inches tall at the shoulder and weigh between 60-95 pounds when fully grown.
+When fully grown, Golden Shepherds stand 20-27 inches tall at the shoulder and weigh 60-95 pounds.

 Are Golden Shepherds good with cats?